 Firehouse Subs® Restaurant Design Innovation is Jump Starting the Future

 Brands are challenged on an ongoing basis to anticipate consumer behavior and course correct to meet ever-changing habits.
 For more than 25 years, Firehouse Subs has worked diligently to meet the needs of its dynamic customer base by anticipating changes long before guests were even fully aware of what they wanted.
-Remaining at the forefront of innovation requires hard work and those ideas recently came to fruition when we launched our newest and arguably most major restaurant redesign in our history.
+Remaining at the forefront of innovative franchise businesses requires hard work and those ideas recently came to fruition when we launched our newest and arguably most major restaurant redesign in our history.

 The Firehouse Subs “Restaurant of the Future” opened last year following the culmination of extensive consumer research and analysis of guest trends and expectations.
 As the Jacksonville, Fla.-based leader in fast-casual sandwich franchises, Firehouse Subs invested more than $1 million on the redesign that will eventually showcase the path to franchise growth in the future.
 Although other locations will benefit from the prototype restaurant’s up-front research and development, subsequent redesigns will not carry the prototype’s price tag.